The-Ronin-Project/ronin-product-common/product-contract-test-common/README.md

-# Integration Testing Utilities
+# Contact Testing Utilities

-Works with the [local-it](../product-gradle-common) plugin.
+Works with the [local-ct](../product-gradle-common) plugin.

-Meant to be used to set up simple integration tests of a service locally, using docker-compose.
+Meant to be used to set up simple contract tests of a running service locally, using docker-compose.

 To set up, do the following: